 Ecommerce sales at MSC Industrial Supply Co. increased 6.2% year over year for its three fiscal quarters ended June 1, just below the 6.6% year-to-date growth in total net sales to $2.52 billion, the distributor of industrial supplies said today.

 That’s not to say that MSC’s ecommerce sales, which in recent years have grown faster than total sales, are any less important than they’ve been to the company’s growth.
-Third-quarter ecommerce sales of $520.8 billion accounted for 60.1% of total sales of $866.5 billion, the company tells B2BecNews.
+Third-quarter ecommerce sales of $520.8 million accounted for 60.1% of total sales of $866.5 million, the company tells B2BecNews.
 MSC includes in ecommerce transactions through its ecommerce site MSCDirect.com, internet-connected vending machines and electronic data interchange.

 MSC also reported that its total net sales for the third quarter increased only 4.6% year over year.
 “Our fiscal third-quarter performance leaves us disappointed,” said CEO Erik Gershwind.
 “We have seen a step-down in demand since April, while the pricing environment remains uncertain due to the overhang of tariffs and trade.”

 One of the bright spots, he added, was in MSC’s ongoing growth in its internet-connected vending machines, which it places at customer locations.
 Customers log into the machines to open them and retrieve items ranging from bolts and tools to work gloves, with the transaction recorded and inventory records updated online.